mduschenes/simulation/README.md

 `NUMPY_BACKEND=<jax,autograd,numpy>`

-where the default backend is jax, and the numpy backend does not offer automatic differentiation.
+where the default backend is `jax`, and the `numpy` backend does not offer automatic differentiation.

 ## Settings
 Settings files `settings.json` are used to configure model, optimization, and job settings, and to define all permutations of settings intended to be run.
 The files should have the following fields: